Vegan Pumpkin Pie Cheesecake recipe. Rich, creamy and full of delicious fall flavours, this baked cheesecake will become a new tradition!

 So, this year I had to find something that would satisfy everyone's tooth.
 Couple this with someone who is gluten-intolerant and vegan and this was no simple task.
 This is my Pumpkin Pie Cheesecake Vegan and Gluten Free recipe!

-Yes!
 The key element to a normal pumpkin pie is the eggy custard base, this is replaced with tofu, and is in fact so much easier to make, just blend and pour!
+If you want to try my vanilla baked cheesecake, click here for my recipe!

-The original recipe uses a Flaxseed Pie Crust but I really love my cheesecake to have a biscuit crumb base, so I crushed up a packet each of Vegan AND Gluten-free Ginger Biscuits and Digestive Biscuits, melting them with a little vegan spread and pressing into a 9″ cake tin.
+The original recipe uses a Flaxseed pie crust but I really love my cheesecake to have a biscuit crumb base, so I crushed up a packet each of vegan AND gluten-free ginger biscuits and Digestive biscuits, melting them with a little vegan spread and pressing into a 9" cake tin.
+Filled with classic pumpkin spice flavor, the house smells so cosy when this is baking.

 I also wanted to add a little traditional touch to the cheesecake so I added a vegan sour cream topping, baked right on top of the cooked cheesecake.
 This is an optional touch.
 The cheesecake will taste delicious with or without it.